MarcDiethelm/xtc/Documentation.md

 ## Project Setup

-Download [the latest xtc version](https://github.com/MarcDiethelm/xtc/archive/master.zip) and copy the files into your project folder.
-The download already contains all the local node modules that xtc needs to function.
+Download [the latest stable xtc release](https://github.com/MarcDiethelm/xtc/releases) and copy the files into your project folder.
+The download already contains all the *local* node modules that xtc needs to function.

 ### Configuration